PX4/PX4-user_guide/en/sim_sih/index.md

   - `param set-default SYS_HITL 2` to enable SIH on the next boot.
   - `param set-default CBRK_SUPPLY_CHK 894281` to disable power valid check.
   - `param set-default CBRK_IO_SAFETY 22027` to disable IO safety check.
-  - `param set-default EKF2_GPS_DELAY 0` to improve state estimator performance in the otherwise unrealistic scenario instant GPS measurements.
+  - `param set-default EKF2_GPS_DELAY 0` to improve state estimator performance (the assumption of instant GPS measurements would normally be unrealistic, but is accurate for SIH).

 For SIH on FC: